Mickey Mouse universe: Scuttle

-Scuttle, called Weasel or Catfoot in some stories, is the sidekick and right-hand man of Mickey Mouse's nemesis Pete.
+Scuttle, called Weasel or Catfoot in some stories, is the weasel sidekick and right-hand man of Mickey Mouse's nemesis Pete.
 He looks up to Pete and thinks of him as the greatest criminal mastermind ever.
 However, Scuttle himself is not very bright and usually fails to understand Pete's plans and orders, to the latter's annoyance.
 Physically, Scuttle is much slimmer than the overweight Pete: he has a long face and is generally depicted with a bushy beard.
 Some series have shown Scuttle as being more educated than Pete in some areas.
 For example, one comic book story where the two were stealing art objects showed that Scuttle is an educated art critic, unlike Pete who only cares for the monetary value.
 Scuttle has often teamed up with another sidekick-type criminal named Dum-Dum.
 The two have sometimes worked together as henchmen for Pete, or on their own.
 Scuttle was created by artist Paul Murry and an unidentified writer in 1951.
 He first appeared in the comic book story Donald Duck Captures the Range Rustlers.

+Beagle Boys

+The Beagle Boys are a family of thieves, mainly associated with the Donald Duck universe, although they have occasionally served as Mickey's enemies in some comics, and some animated productions such as the film Mickey, Donald, Goofy: The Three Musketeers (2004), or the episode "Touchdown and Out" (2017) of the television series Mickey Mouse and the episode "Keep on Rollin'" (2020) of its spin-off The Wonderful World of Mickey Mouse, or as Goofy's rivals in their animated debut in Sport Goofy in Soccermania (1987).

+Trudy Van Tubb

+Trudy Van Tubb is an obese anthropomorphic cat, the girlfriend of Pete, with whom she usually shares the profession of delinquent.
+She has a similar size and body shape to Pete, but her hair is depicted as grey or orange depending on the stories, while Pete's hair is black.
+Trudy is not very proficient as a criminal but she is a skilled cook and Pete enjoys her cooking.

+Trudy is very devoted to Pete and often gets jealous of Minnie Mouse and other women Pete kidnaps for ransom.
+When the two get caught, Trudy often gets away with a more lenient sentence because of her lesser involvement.

+Trudy was created by Romano Scarpa in 1960 for the story The Chirikawa Necklace.
+She has since appeared exclusively, though very regularly, in Italian comic book stories.

+Emil Eagle

+Emil Eagle is a mad scientist and, as his name suggests, an anthropomorphic eagle, who first appeared in 1966 in the Donald Duck universe as a rival for Gyro Gearloose.
+He has since appeared alternatively in the Donald Duck and Mickey Mouse universes.
+In the latter universe, he is a recurring antagonist for Mickey Mouse and, in particular, for Goofy in his Super Goof incarnation.